 Be a force for good

 Well, actually I do believe you can be a positive force, in all types of situations.
+When I used to talk about leadership in groups invariably horrific people like Hitler come up as an example of the ability to harness the support of many people, even if their intent was evil.
+However, I believe true leadership exists when the intent is a force for good.
+Otherwise, you are just exercising the art of manipulating others for your own agenda.
 If you want to lead people in the right direction, here are 7 uncommon ways you can be a positive influence on yourself and others.

 7 ways to be a good influence